Natural Balance Dog Food Rolls receives the Advisor’s lowest tier rating of 1.5 stars.

 Below-average protein.
 Below-average fat.
-And exceptionally high carbs when compared to a typical dog food.
+And above-average carbs when compared to a typical rolled dog food.

-When you consider the protein-boosting effect of the brewers yeast, this looks like the profile of a wet dog food containing a limited amount of meat.
+When you consider the protein-boosting effect of the pea protein, this looks like the profile of a rolled dog food containing a limited amount of meat.

-Natural Balance Dog Food Rolls is a wheat-based moist product using only a limited amount of lamb, turkey or beef as its main sources of animal protein, thus earning the brand 2 stars.
+Natural Balance is a plant-based rolled wet dog food using a limited amount of beef, lamb or poultry as its main sources of animal protein, thus earning the brand 1.5 stars.

 Those looking for a better rated kibble with more meat may wish to visit our review of Natural Balance Ultra canned dog food.